Denperidge-Redpencil/Matrix-Bot-Starter/README.md

 When a message contains a mermaid code block, the bot will return that very diagram.

 Functionality:
-- On new message, render the diagram(s) to svg.
+- On new message, render the diagram(s) to svg/png.
-- Render multiple diagrams from one message.
-(TODO)
+- Render multiple diagrams from one message.-
 - When a message with a rendering attached to it gets edited, re-render.
 (TODO)

 ## Installing